Are you wondering how to protect your dog’s paws in the winter? or if you should be protecting them at all?

 I hope you have found this post about how to protect your dog’s paws in the winter to be helpful.

-If you have any other steps you know of that I can add to the list.
+If you have any other steps, you know that I can add them to the list.
 Please let me know in the comments.

 Knowledge is power.

 It’s crucial as dog parents that we take all the necessary steps in caring for our dogs so they can live a long healthy life.

 Our dog is between grooming appointments right now and the hair between her paws is just a bit longer than normal – as a result extra dirt and debris is getting trapped in her paws and we’re having to wash her paws more than normal.
 Thank you for the tips!!
 We will need to go get her some type of dog-friendly paw cream so her paws don’t dry out!